-- 1.1 Vulnerable adults must not be approached or photographed without express permission, and if the adult suffers from a mental disorder or lack of mental capacity, the permission of an adult responsible for the welfare of the vulnerable adult must also be obtained.
-In obtaining permission the vulnerable adult and responsible adult (where appropriate) must be made fully aware as to what use the material obtained might be put\ - 1.2 The provision at 1.1 above does not apply to the coverage of events which persons may normally be expected to take part in and are part and parcel of the everyday life of the community, or a section of the community.
+- 1.1 This code applies to those who are known to be vulnerable adults.
+If a journalist has reason to believe that an adult may be vulnerable then he or she must take such steps as are reasonable to establish if they are in fact vulnerable having regard to the guidance issued with this code.
+If an adult is identified as vulnerable then they must be treated as such from that time on and any consents or permissions required by the code must be then obtained - 1.2 Vulnerable adults must not be approached or photographed without express permission, and if the adult suffers from a mental disorder or lack of mental capacity, the permission of an adult responsible for the welfare of the vulnerable adult must also be obtained.
+In obtaining permission the vulnerable adult and responsible adult (where appropriate) must be made fully aware as to what use the material obtained might be put\ - 1.3 The provision at 1.1 above does not apply to the coverage of events which persons may normally be expected to take part in and are part and parcel of the everyday life of the community, or a section of the community.
 Examples may include (but are not limited to) sporting activities, public processions, fundraising events, clubs, celebrations, plays or any other similar activity.
-However should a journalist or photographer be asked by a vulnerable adult, or a person responsible for the welfare of a vulnerable adult if the vulnerability is due to a mental disorder or lack of mental capacity, not to photograph or talk to a particular vulnerable adult then they must not do so - 1.3 Any material obtained with permission in accordance with 1.1 above must not be published or broadcast in circumstances where consent was obtained by misrepresentation as to the use for which the material was to be put, or in excess of the terms (if any) of the permission granted \ - 1.4 Vulnerable adults or those responsible for their welfare must not be paid by a media service for the purposes of obtaining journalistic material or information in relation to a vulnerable adult\ - 1.5 A media service must not, even if legally free to do so, publish any information that may lead to the identity of a vulnerable adult who is a victim or witness in cases involving sex offences - 1.6 In sex offences where a vulnerable adult is a victim the relationship between the vulnerable adult and the alleged offender must not be implied or referred to.
-Any suggestion of an incestuous relationship when a party to that relationship is a vulnerable adult must be avoided - 1.7 It is not permitted for a media service to attend any place where a vulnerable adult resides without the prior express permission of the vulnerable adult and an adult who is responsible for the welfare of the vulnerable adult if that vulnerability is due to a mental disorder or lack of mental capacity (see also 1.7 in the Code for Privacy/Intrusion/Exploitation above).\ This provision does not apply where the purpose of attending the vulnerable adult's residence does not relate to the vulnerable adult residing there
+However should a journalist or photographer be asked by a vulnerable adult, or a person responsible for the welfare of a vulnerable adult if the vulnerability is due to a mental disorder or lack of mental capacity, not to photograph or talk to a particular vulnerable adult then they must not do so - 1.4 Any material obtained with permission in accordance with 1.1 above must not be published or broadcast in circumstances where consent was obtained by misrepresentation as to the use for which the material was to be put, or in excess of the terms (if any) of the permission granted \ - 1.5 Vulnerable adults or those responsible for their welfare must not be paid by a media service for the purposes of obtaining journalistic material or information in relation to a vulnerable adult\ - 1.6 A media service must not, even if legally free to do so, publish any information that may lead to the identity of a vulnerable adult who is a victim or witness in cases involving sex offences - 1.7 In sex offences where a vulnerable adult is a victim the relationship between the vulnerable adult and the alleged offender must not be implied or referred to.
+Any suggestion of an incestuous relationship when a party to that relationship is a vulnerable adult must be avoided - 1.8 It is not permitted for a media service to attend any place where a vulnerable adult resides without the prior express permission of the vulnerable adult and an adult who is responsible for the welfare of the vulnerable adult if that vulnerability is due to a mental disorder or lack of mental capacity (see also 1.7 in the Code for Privacy/Intrusion/Exploitation above).\ This provision does not apply where the purpose of attending the vulnerable adult's residence does not relate to the vulnerable adult residing there